-A7.
+a7.
 Fenced land with trees adjacent to bungalow at the top of Harding Avenue

 Landowner: CWaC

 Small area of open space adjacent to sheltered housing at the top of Harding Avenue, containing, amongst others, a London Plane Tree.
 Views across farmland and towards Beeston Castle.